darvil82/lanat-docs/Lanat/topics/Further-configuration-argument-type.md

 <def title="Initial Value">

-When an argument type invokes the `super` constructor, it may provide an initial value for the argument type.
+An argument type may specify an initial value by using the proper constructor overload, or by calling the `setInitialValue` method.

 ```Java
 public MyArgumentType() {